dccooper/fedmobile/01-Conceive/02_Customer_discovery.md

   - If so, what makes your app different?

 ## Good uses for mobile apps
-According to the book *Mobile First* by Luke Wrobelewski, apps work for these general uses:
+According to the book *Mobile First* by Luke Wrobelewski, apps are best used in these general cases:
   - **Lookup/Find:** I need an answer to something now—frequently related to my current location in the world
   - **Explore/Play:** I have some time to kill and just want a few idle time distractions
   - **Check In/Status:** Something important to me keeps changing or updating and I want to stay on top of it.